-All your life you couldn’t wait for the day you retire.
-You were excited to finally escape work.
+All your life, you couldn’t wait for the day you retired.

 First, figure out what you are missing.